jeremytammik/tbc/a/2052_multiversion.md

 The `View` element is part of the document and lives in the database.
 It maybe does not know how it is currently being "looked at".
-The `UIView` may know that and provides the current zoom corners from which you can determine wihether an element is currently within them or not.
+The `UIView` may know that and provides the current zoom corners from which you can determine whether an element is currently within them or not.
-However, for non-planar views, you will have some intersting calculations to perform.
+However, for non-planar views, you will have some interesting calculations to perform.

 I used the `UIView` to implement a [tooltip that detects which elements are visible under the cursor](https://thebuildingcoder.typepad.com/blog/2012/10/uiview-windows-coordinates-referenceintersector-and-my-own-tooltip.html).